INM-6/alpaca/doc/introduction.rst

 What is Alpaca?
 ***************

+*Provenance* is a term that refers to a description of all details that have led to the creation of a certain object.
+In the context of processing data on a computer, this involves recording the individual steps and the environment that were used to arrive at the processed data.
+Where such data processing is performed by a Python script, this may involve information such as the Python environment, the script and script version used, and any input files.
+While this information will suffice to ensure reproducibility of the data processing, it is not possible to tell what was done to the input data without the need to study the script, and more often than not, observe the execution of the script in a debugger to track the individual variables.

 **A**\utomated **L**\ight-weight **P**\roven\ **a**\nce **Ca**\pture (Alpaca)
-is a toolbox to easily capture and serialize provenance information when running Python scripts.
-The ultimate goal is to have, from a script that generates some outputs (e.g., files), an additional file with the provenance information as metadata.
+is a toolbox to easily capture and serialize more detailed provenance information when running Python scripts.
+To this end, Alpaca generates an additional file with the provenance information as metadata to accompany the output files of a script.
+For example, considering a script that reads a data file and produces a figure as an image output file, Alpaca will generate an additional file containing the provenance of the image in terms of the data flow and functions used by the script to generate the figure.

 .. figure:: _static/images/alpaca/alpaca_overview.png